Autonomous vehicle insurance by design

 We started by looking at how other markets have been disrupted and how successful companies develop value propositions for today with an eye on building assets and capabilities for the future.
 In other words, who else has tackled a challenge like this?
 And what can we learn from their approach?

-By analysing the state of the market today, followed by understanding the customers of the future, the group were able to develop a plan of how they thought an insurance service offering would develop as autonomy was adopted.
+By analysing the state of the market today, then understanding customer needs in the future, the group were able to develop a plan for how a service offering would develop as autonomy was adopted across different industries and commercial contexts.

 “I’ve never attended a workshop where everyone stayed so engaged throughout the two days and were really determined to develop a concrete deliverable.
-The outcome is a testament to the trust and commitment of everyone involved and, just maybe, they may have put their names to a world first.”
+The outcome is a testament to the trust and commitment of everyone involved, and they have put their names to a world’s first.”

 A changing world needs new answers